adrn/gala/docs/dynamics/actionangle.rst

 The orbit is shown in the meridional plane in the figure below (black).
-In red, we show the orbit from the same initial conditions in the best-fitting Isochrone potential (the toy potential for loop orbits)
+In red, we show the orbit from the same initial conditions in the best-fitting Isochrone potential (the toy potential for loop orbits):

 .. image:: ../_static/dynamics/orbit_Rz_axisymmetricloop.png

-For the "true" orbit in the potential of interest, we first compute the actions, angles, and frequencies using the full orbit (200000 timesteps).
-We then break the orbit into 100 evenly spaced sub-sections and compute the actions and frequencies for each sub-section of the orbit.
+For the "true" orbit in the potential of interest, we first compute the actions, angles, and frequencies using the full orbit (500000 timesteps).
+We then break the orbit into 100 evenly spaced, overlapping sub-sections and compute the actions and frequencies for each sub-section of the orbit.
 Below we plot the percent deviation of the actions computed for each sub-section with relation to the actions computed for the total orbit, and the same for the frequencies.
 For this orbit, the deviations are all :math:`\ll` 1%.

 .. image:: ../_static/dynamics/action_hist_axisymmetricloop.png